Falkland Street Passive House Retrofit

 Nova Scotia’s First Passive House Retrofit (EnerPHit) Project

-Achieving the municipal target of net-zero emissions by 2050 relies, in part, on retrofitting just over 5,000 buildings per year from 2021 to 2040 (HalifACT: Acting on Climate Together: 2020-21 Annual Report, 2020, p.13).
+Achieving our city’s target of net-zero emissions by 2050 relies, in part, on retrofitting just over 5,000 buildings per year from 2021 to 2040 (HalifACT: Acting on Climate Together: 2020-21 Annual Report, 2020, p.13).

 The Falkland Street Retrofit Project involves the conversion of a two-storey 1850s home at 5522 Falkland Street into office space for the Habit Studio team.
 This project was made possible in part thanks to the support of our strategic partner, Efficiency One.
 Read their report on Deep Energy Retrofits in Nova Scotia to learn more about their work in this area.